Isle of Wight Guru

 18. Isle of Wight Steam Railway at Christmas and other Christmassy fun

-Busy Bees is a large garden centre in Ryde which is worth an hour of your time in December if you have children.
+Busy Bees is a large garden centre in Ryde that is worth an hour of your time in December if you have children.
 They'll enjoy the flashing decorations whilst you try to stop them touching anything breakable.

 19. Sandown pier